leosarra/gw2_launcher/README.md

 1. Place the Gw2-Launcher.exe in the Guild Wars 2 folder (same path of Gw2-64.exe).
 2. Create a shortcut to the launcher and place it where you like (e.g, Desktop).
 3. Execute the launcher the first time and change the settings the way you want.
-4. Remember to use the shortcut everytime you want to lunch Guild Wars 2.
+4. Remember to use the shortcut everytime you want to launch Guild Wars 2.

 ### Download